aiven/devportal/docs/platform/howto/change-your-email-address.rst

 Change your email address
 ==========================

 You can't change your login email address directly.
 Instead, you can create a new user with the new email address and then remove the user with the old email address.
-You must be an admin to do this.
+You must be an organization admin to do this.

 .. important::